etlbox/etlbox.website/doks_v0.5/content/en/docs/db-connectors/connection-manager.md

 _sourcedef = new TableDefinition("TestTable", cols);
 DbSource<MySimpleRow> source = new DbSource<MySimpleRow>(conn)
  {
-     SourceTableDefinition = _sourcedef
+     TableDefinition = _sourcedef
 };
 ```

-Same for DbDestination - the property name is `DestinationTableDefinition` there.
+Same for DbDestination - the property name is also `TableDefinition` there.

 ## Connection management